andrewelkins/Laravel-4-Bootstrap-Empowered/readme.md

 ##Configure
 Now that you have the Laravel 4 installed, you need to create a database for it and update the file ***app/config/database.php***

+Set the `address` and `name` from the `from` array in `config/mail.php`.
+Those will be used to send account confirmation and password reset emails to the users.
+If you don't set that registration will fail because it cannot send the confirmation email.

 ##After that, run these commands to create and populate Users table: